-We realize that the sentence highlighted by the reviewer was poorly phrased, and we plan to clarify it for the revised manuscript.
+We realize that the sentence highlighted by the reviewer was poorly phrased, and we have clarified it for the revised manuscript.
 However our results do indicate that the dynamical pathway is dominant, as if we statistically remove the dynamical pathway then the connection between ozone and subpolar surface climate goes away.